List of Robot series characters: Vasilia Fastolfe

 Vasilia Fastolfe (also known as Vasilia Aliena) is a character from Isaac Asimov's Robot series.
 She is short and looks similar to Gladia Solaria.

-The daughter of the famous roboticist Han Fastolfe, she is a great roboticist in her own right, famous for manipulating R. Giskard Reventlov, the robot assigned to her by her father, unwittingly giving him telepathic powers.
+The daughter of the roboticist Han Fastolfe, who while manipulating R. Giskard Reventlov, the robot assigned to her by her father, unwittingly gave it telepathic powers.

 Later in life she was part of the robotics institute of Aurora and was in line to become the director.
 Her determination to not be on the planet during her father's death got her traveling to other Spacer worlds, including Solaria, where she came across specific mind patterns and associated them with telepathy, thereby discovering R. Giskard's powers.
 She tries to use the laws of robotics to get possession of Giskard in the duel scene from Robots and Empire.
 But with the help of R. Daneel Olivaw and their explanation of the Three Laws of Robotics, Giskard modifies her mind and she remembers nothing.